-Community Engagement and Service Learning is a teaching and learning strategy, which integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen the community.
-For students it is also a perfect way to explore potential careers, network, enhance course learning and gain personal enrichment.
-Offering a hand to a variety of organizations is a great way to engage in learning opportunities that teach the knowledge, understanding and competencies required for active participation within the community.
+Community Engagement and Service Learning is a teaching and learning strategy, which integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen community connections.
+For students, it is also a way to explore potential careers, network, enhance course learning and gain personal enrichment through the experiential learning process.

+Engaging in servant leadership with various organizations provides an environment to engage in learning opportunities in order to develop the knowledge, understanding and competencies required for lifelong participation within the broader community and workforce.

-Many courses at CF offer Service Learning or course credit for getting involved.
-For more information on these and other volunteer opportunities look for the Service Learning Facebook page or go to the UpTo Calendar app for community projects and opportunities.
+Many courses at CF offer Service Learning.
+For more information on these and volunteer opportunities, visit the Office of Service, Civic and Community Engagement to find out about community projects and opportunities available in the surrounding area.